OMS-NetZero/FAIR/docs/examples/basic_run_example.rst

 GFDL, MIROC and NorESM climate models.
 This would give us a total of 12 ensemble members in total which are run in parallel.

-The most difficult part to learning FaIR 2.1 is correctly defining the ``scenarios`` and ``configs``.
-As in previous versions of FaIR, there is a lot of flexibility, and simplifying the calling interface (``fair_scm`` in v1.x) has come at the cost of switching this around to the ``FAIR`` class, and things have to be defined in the right order usually.

 Recommended order for setting up a problem
 ------------------------------------------